drupol/registryonsteroids/README.md

 * `git clone https://github.com/drupol/registryonsteroids.git`
 * `composer install`

-Then if you want to modify the default settings of the Drupal installation, please copy the file `runner.yml.dist` into `runner.yml` and update that file according to your configuration.
+Then if you want to modify the default settings of the Drupal installation, please copy the file `runner.yml.dist` into `runner.yml` and update that file accordingly to your configuration.

 * `./vendor/bin/run drupal:site-install`